 There’s a step up as soon as you open the door, this is a back door with a completely fenced in yard so the public isn’t going to be using it.
 As you can see in the bottom photo, there isn’t an inch to spare on the top and bottom and still allow the door to be properly framed.
 He made it work but this is not to code.
 Thankfully, WV isn’t stringent on inspections outside of town limits.

 Mobile home interior doors are not as wide or as tall as regular interior doors found at your home supply store.
 I was able to find the doors with no frame for around $60 plus shipping.

-Those are the most common differences between mobile home and stick built homes except a huge one that I’m purposely leaving out because I know nothing about electricity.
+Those are the most common differences between mobile homes and stick built homes except a huge one that I’m purposely leaving out because I know nothing about electricity.
 Breaker boxes are different for mobile homes than stick built homes, too.
 Since I know so little about electricity and breaker boxes I’ll leave that issue to someone else to tackle for you.
-Just be aware that there is a difference and that difference is a big issue for anyone having problems in their homes circuitry.
+Just be aware that there is a difference and that is a big issue for anyone having problems in their homes circuitry.

 I found a 5% OFF deal at Mobile Home Parts Store that I can pass on to you through an affiliate link.
 Follow the link and enter ‘SAVE5’ in the coupon code box.
 I don’t think it expires so pass it on!

 Thanks so much for reading Mobile Home Living.